-Website: https://bergen.edu/community/child-development-center/
+Child Development Center Website: https://bergen.edu/community/child-development-center/ Room/Building: Ender Hall Phone: 201-447-7165

-The Child Development Center (CDC), located in Ender Hall, is a state-of-the-art facility that opened in 1982.

-The CDC is licensed by the Department of Children and Families (DCF), the CDC can accommodate up to 45 children ages 2 1⁄2-6 years of age.
+The Child Development Center (CDC), located in Ender Hall, is a state of the art facility that opened in 1982.
+Licensed by the Department of Children and Families (DCF), the CDC can accommodate up to 45 children ages 2 1⁄2- 6 years of age.